Hollowen-rocks/SPTS/TokenCostCalculator/readme.md

 # Robux Calculator

-This program calculates the amount of Robux required to reach a desired number of tokens in a game, including additional Robux for VIP status.
+This program calculates the amount of Robux required to reach a desired number of tokens in a game, not including additional Robux for VIP status.

 ## Table of Contents